Brian Craig Miller, Ph.D.

 Memory in History

 Sex and Violence in 19th Century America

-“Traumatized Manhood: Confederate Amputees in History, Memory and Hollywood,” chapter in Lawrence Keiser, ed.
-Myth and Meaning, under contract with The University of Kentucky Press.
+“Traumatized Manhood: Confederate Amputees in History, Memory and Hollywood,” chapter in Keiser and Allred, eds.
+The Civil War in Popular Culture: Myth and Meaning, (Lexington: University Press of Kentucky, 2014).

 “John Bell Hood,” Essential Civil War Curriculum, Virginia Tech, published April 14, 2012 at http://www.essentialcivilwarcurriculum.com/.

 “Confederate Amputees and the Women who Loved (or Tried to Love) Them”, chapter in Stephen Berry, Weirding the War: Stories from the Civil War’s Ragged Edges (Athens: University of Georgia Press, 2011): 301-20.

 “The Reconstruction Amendments” in Brian L. Johnson and Edward J. Blum, eds., The Civil War and Reconstruction Era: 1850s-1877, Manly, Inc., 2009.